Making a Nomination for Fellow – Some Guidelines

 - assisted the creation of a strong infrastructure of professional practice, such as ethical guidelines;

 - promoted the benefits of social science to wider audiences;

 - helped to embed findings from or impact of social science in policy and practice.

 - Communicators, in the media and elsewhere, can be seen to have made a significant contribution if they make regular use of social science knowledge, acknowledge and promote the findings of social science research, and enhance the public understanding or impact of social science.

 There are separate nomination forms for learned societies, learned societies with accredited selection processes, and individual Fellows to submit nominations.
 These forms can be downloaded from the bottom of this page.
 Please download the most recent version of the relevant form as they are regularly updated.

 - This is the most important part of the process.
 The nominee must be presented clearly as an eminent and leading figure in social science.
 Some sample statements of justification may be downloaded at the bottom of this page.

 - The statement of justification must be written by the proposer or proposing body.
 It must not be written by the candidate, but must reflect the considered opinion of the proposing Fellow or Learned Society.
 Writing the statement for a suitable nominee will be straightforward as their contribution and leadership will be clear; difficulty in writing this statement may indicate that the nominee is not currently a suitable candidate for Fellowship.

-- The statement should be presented as a short series of bullet points that make the case.
+- The statement should be presented as a short series of bullet points or paragraphs that make the case.
 What is important is that it shows clearly and unequivocally where the nominee meets the criteria for Fellowship as outlined above.
 Trying to ‘cover all bases’ is not helpful, as the key points that clinch the argument can be difficult to identify.

 - Each point demonstrating how the nominee meets the criteria must be evidenced, either in the supporting CV or within the Statement of Justification.
 Please do not simply repeat the contents of the CV.